-Methodology and structure of the report
+b) Methodology and Structure of the Report

-The Phase 2 Review reflects an assessment of information obtained from the United States' responses to the Phase 2 questionnaire, the consultations with the United States government and civil society during the on-site visit, a review of all the relevant legislation and known case law, and independent research undertaken by the lead examiners and the Secretariat.

-Since the purpose of Phase 2 of the monitoring process is to assess the implementation of the Convention and Revised Recommendation in practice, and most of the assessment is derived from the on-site visit, the Phase 2 Report is fact based and evaluative, identifying not only those features that work well, but also potential problems in the effective prevention, detection and prosecution of foreign bribery cases.
+- 5. The Phase 2 Review reflects an assessment of information obtained from the United States' responses to the Phase 2 questionnaire, the consultations with the United States government and civil society during the on-site visit, a review of all the relevant legislation and known case law, and independent research undertaken by the lead examiners and the Secretariat. - 6.
+Since the purpose of Phase 2 of the monitoring process is to assess the implementation of the Convention and Revised Recommendation in practice, and most of the assessment is derived from the onsite visit, the Phase 2 Report is fact based and evaluative, identifying not only those features that work well, but also potential problems in the effective prevention, detection and prosecution of foreign bribery cases.
 It is therefore organised according to the issues identified by the examining team, rather than the sequence of questions in the Phase 2 questionnaire.
-The Phase 2 Report should be read in conjunction with the Phase 1 Report as, taken together, they provide an overall evaluation of the US legal and institutional framework in place for combating corruption of foreign officials.

-The Phase 2 Report adopts the following structure: the introduction explains the background and context with regard to the United States.
-The second part examines the various factors which, in the view of the lead examiners, have a bearing on the effectiveness of the measures available in the US for preventing and detecting foreign bribery.
-The third part reviews the workings of the system for prosecuting foreign bribery and money laundering offences, with specific reference to features which appear to have a pronounced impact, either positive or negative, on the effectiveness of the overall effort.
-The last part sets forth the specific recommendations of the Working Group, based on its conclusions, both as to prevention and detection and as to prosecution.
+The Phase 2 Report should be read in conjunction with the Phase 1 Report as, taken together, they provide an overall evaluation of the US legal and institutional framework in place for combating corruption of foreign officials. - 7.
+The Phase 2 Report adopts the following structure: the introduction, Part A, explains the background and context with regard to the United States.
+Part B examines the various factors which, in the view of the lead examiners, have a bearing on the effectiveness of the measures available in the US for preventing and detecting foreign bribery.
+Part C reviews the workings of the system for prosecuting foreign bribery and money laundering offences, with specific reference to features which appear to have a pronounced impact, either positive or negative, on the effectiveness of the overall effort.
+Part D sets forth the specific recommendations of the Working Group, based on its conclusions, both as to prevention and detection and as to prosecution.
 It also identifies those matters which the Working Group considers should be followed up as part of the continued monitoring effort.
 In addition, tables showing sanctions imposed in criminal and civil cases brought under the FCPA in relation to bribery of foreign public officials are annexed to the Report for information.